Multi Role Vehicle – Protected (MRV-P)

 Lieutenant General Sir Mark Poffley: I would be very interested in where that figure came from, because it is not a figure that I recognise whatsoever—in fact, far closer to your first figure than the second figure.

 Although not specific to MRV-P, it was also revealed that UK economic benefit to obtaining from UK manufacturers was considered, but not specifically in the investment approval calculations.

-Another Parliamentary Question confirmed that JLTV was still the preferred options for Package 1 but Package 2 would be contracted in early 2020, a year later than planned.
+Another Parliamentary Question confirmed that JLTV was still the preferred option for Package 1 but Package 2 would be contracted in early 2020, a year later than planned.

 30 September 2019; The Multi-Role Vehicle – Protected programme is being delivered in two packages.
 The Joint Light Tactical Vehicle (JLTV) has been identified as the preferred option for Package 1, Command, Liaison and Logistic Vehicles, procured through a Foreign Military Sales case.
 A decision on the procurement of JLTV is due in 2020.
 For Package 2, Troop Carrying Vehicles and Future Protected Battlefield Ambulances, the competition is ongoing.
 Subject to the conclusion of current negotiations and internal approvals, the competition winner is planned to be on contract early in 2020.

-As of early September 2020, no orders have been placed for MRV-P
+As of early September 2020, no orders had been placed for MRV-P

 Runners and Riders – Package 1